DKrawczyk/react-calendar/README.md

 This validation is ready for development!

-- We are using FETCH to upload new meetings.
+- We are using **FETCH** to upload new meetings.

 - I had a problem with leap year.
-Didn't know how to check, how many days are in the current month the current year.
+Didn't know how to check, how many days are in the current month at the current year.
 It was a big problem.
 That's why I made another helper.
-Called 'date helper':
+Called *'date helper'*:

       export function getDaysInMonth(currYear, currMonth) {
           return new Date(currYear, currMonth +1, 0).getDate();
       }

 This function return number of days in the current month and current year.
+It is basing on the current month and year, which we set in the general state:

+          this.state = {
+              currentDay: new Date().getDate(),
+              currentYear: new Date().getFullYear(),
+              currentMonth: new Date().getMonth(),
+              ...
+          }

+*(That is why we should use hooks :))*
-Because of this, we don't have to make a lot of unnecessary conditional statements, like this:
+Because of this solution, **we don't have to make a lot of unnecessary conditional statements**, like this:

     if(currentMonth === 0 || currentMonth === 2 || currentMonth === 4 || currentMonth === 6 || currentMonth === 7 || currentMonth === 9 || currentMonth === 11) {